strimzi/strimzi-kafka-operator/packaging/helm-charts/helm3/strimzi-kafka-operator/README.md

 Please follow the [documentation](https://strimzi.io/docs/operators/latest/full/deploying.html#assembly-upgrade-str) for more details.

 **!!!
 IMPORTANT !!!**
-From Strimzi 0.40 on, we support only Kubernetes 1.23 and newer.
+Strimzi 0.43.0 (and any of its patch releases) is the last Strimzi version with support for Kubernetes 1.23 and 1.24.
-Kubernetes versions 1.21 and 1.22 are no longer supported.
+From Strimzi 0.44.0 on, Strimzi will support only Kubernetes 1.25 and newer.

 ## Introduction